rt-net/raspimouse_ros2_examples/README.en.md

 **Viewing an image may cause the node to behave unstable and not publish cmd_vel or image topics.**

+**If the line detection accuracy is poor, please adjust the camera's exposure and white balance.**

 <img src=https://rt-net.github.io/images/raspberry-pi-mouse/camera_line_trace.png width=500 />

 #### Parameters